VerifyTests/Verify.HeadlessBrowsers/readme.md

 <img src="/src/Tests/SeleniumTests.ElementUsage.verified.png">

+## Subpixel text rendering

+Chromium antialiases text using LCD subpixel rendering by default.
+The resulting color fringing is not stable between browser sessions: text on a composited layer falls back to grayscale antialiasing, and layer promotion is opportunistic, so the same page on the same machine can rasterize an element one way in one run of a test suite and another way in the next.
+The glyphs are identical, so the difference is invisible to a reader, but it fails a screenshot comparison.

+Launching the browser with the `--disable-lcd-text` argument renders text in grayscale instead, which is reproducible.
+For Playwright that is `Args = ["--disable-lcd-text"]` on the launch options; the same argument applies to Puppeteer and to Selenium driving Chrome.

+It changes how every glyph is rendered, so existing verified screenshots need to be accepted once after enabling it.

 ## OS specific rendering

-The rendering can very slightly between different OS versions.
+The rendering can vary slightly between different OS versions.
 This can make verification on different machines (eg CI) problematic.
-A [custom comparer](https://github.com/VerifyTests/Verify/blob/master/docs/comparer.md) can to mitigate this.
+A [custom comparer](https://github.com/VerifyTests/Verify/blob/master/docs/comparer.md) can be used to mitigate this.

 ## Compatibility with other Verify plugins